brxcybr/pisword/README.md

     - Go to System > Advanced > Admin Access
     - Set the SSL certificate to `pisword_server`
     - Set the common name as `pisword.pisword-dev.local`
-    - Set an alternate common name as `pisword.pisword.local`
+    - Set an alternate common name (if desired)
     - Save the certificates to the `./certs` folder